Loading...

 "Having spent several years living in New York City, I am flooded with wonderful memories when I see this painting.
 Like me, Joseph Delaney was a Southerner who was transfixed by the city’s energy and endless possibilities.
 Delaney’s playful use of color and dynamic brushwork bring both the delighted skaters and urban skyline to life."

-Sarah Tignor
+Sarah F. Tignor

 E-mail